jasp-stats/jasp-desktop/JASP-Tests/README.md

 expect_equal_plots(test, name, dir)
 ```
 `expect_equal_tables` takes the data of a JASP table list and compares it to a reference list.
-This reference list can be created by supplying a table to JASPTools.
+This reference list can be created by supplying a table to jasptools.
 ```
-options <- JASPTools::analysisOptions("BinomialTest")
+options <- jasptools::analysisOptions("BinomialTest")
 options[["variables"]] <- "contBinom"
-results <- JASPTools::run("BinomialTest", "debug.csv", options, view=FALSE)
+results <- jasptools::run("BinomialTest", "debug.csv", options, view=FALSE)
 table <- results[["results"]][["binomial"]][["data"]]
-JASPTools::makeTestTable(table)
+jasptools::makeTestTable(table)
 ```
 The above returns the output